maxzalevski/climate_solutions/README.md

 **CO2 Emissions Reduction:**
 - 39.42 MWh / 2.396 MWh = 16.45 tons of CO2 per year

+The Eco-village Network of Ukraine has successfully installed solar energy systems across nine settlements.
+These installations have a combined capacity of 27 kW, significantly reducing reliance on fossil fuels.
+On average, these systems generate 4.38 MWh of clean energy annually per installation, totaling 39.42 MWh for all nine settlements.
+This shift to renewable energy has led to a substantial reduction in CO2 emissions, amounting to 16.45 tons per year.
+This effort not only mitigates the impact of climate change but also serves as a model for sustainable energy use in rural communities.

 #### 2. Replacement of Diesel Generators

 **Bluetti Power Stations:**